Home

 As with most of Jan & Dean's output, The Beach Boys are a major reference point, Brian Wilson having co-written much of their best work, although Save for a Rainy Day is more lightweight than anything Brian would produce, particularly by the mid-'60s.
 The concept is actually pretty good, giving the songs a common mood, but it's a bit middle-of-the-road in places, notably When Sunny Gets Blue, certainly compared to Brian's jaw-dropping work of the same era.
 Best songs?
 Probably Yellow Balloon and maybe Taste Of Rain, although nothing here actively offends.
 Anyway, if you want to hear the original album, uninterrupted, programme your CD player to tracks 5-14, sit back and enjoy.

 Larry Knechtel played Chamberlin on the album, presumably in the garage, although a real string section shows up in places (notably on Taste Of Rain), presumably in a studio.
 On the original album, we get nice, upfront flutes on Pocket Full Of Rainbows, strings and flutes on When Sunny Gets Blue and strings on instrumental closer Save For A Rainy Day Theme.
 Sundazed's bonus tracks add a murky orchestral string part on the demo version of Taste Of Rain, slightly blocky flutes and strings on the When Sunny Gets Blue demo and flutes and something else (female vocal?) on Pocket Full Of Rainbows.
 It sounds like something in the tape-replay vein on the final version of Yellow Balloon, too; a variety of woodwind?
-The final Taste Of Rain sounds a lot like the first version on the disc, with the same murky strings, with the closing Save For A Rainy Day Theme having what sounds like the same strings as the original album take.
+The final Taste Of Rain sounds a lot like the first version on the disc, with the same murky strings, the closing Save For A Rainy Day Theme having what sounds like the same strings as the original album take.

 Sort-of official site